 As your matter progresses, you will be kept informed of the position relating to the fees, particularly if there is any material change in circumstances which may necessitate a review of the original quote.
 Your agreement will be obtained before any changes are made in such circumstances.

-To find out more information or to make an appointment to see us, call Freephone 0800 884 0777 or complete our form.
+To find out more information or to make an appointment to see us, call Freephone 0800 884 0777 or complete our form to request a call-back.